Mohitjhedu/Exploratory-Data-Analysis-EDA-for-Recipes/README.md

 - Summary of key findings that can help improve the business strategy for a recipe website.

 ## 🎥 Presentation
 I have also created a presentation to walk you through the key points of this project.
-You can watch it on YouTube [here]([https://your-link-here.com](https://gamma.app/docs/Exploratory-Data-Analysis-on-Recipe-Dataset-xmz42i3j7bkil98)).
+You can see it by [Click Here](https://gamma.app/docs/Exploratory-Data-Analysis-on-Recipe-Dataset-xmz42i3j7bkil98).

 ## 📺 YouTube Presentation